kristianklein/leo-portfolio2/README.md

 ```

 ### Web server

-You should now create a html ducoment, to be able to communicate between the two containers.
+You should now create a HTML document, to be able to communicate between the two containers.
 Create a file named "index.php" inside /var/www/localhost/htdocs/
 write
 ```